Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 This review was produced by SmartAsset based on publicly available information.
 The named firm and its financial professionals have not reviewed, approved, or endorsed this review and are not responsible for its accuracy.
 Review content is produced by SmartAsset independently of any business relationships that might exist between SmartAsset and the named firm and its financial professionals, and firms and financial professionals having business relationships with SmartAsset receive no special treatment or consideration in SmartAsset’s reviews.
 This page contains links to SmartAsset’s financial advisor matching tool, which may or may not match you with the firm mentioned in this review or its financial professionals.

-Clearwater, Florida-based Csenge Advisory Group (CAG) is a financial advisor firm that works almost entirely with non-high-net-worth individual clients.
+Csenge Advisory Group (CAG) in Clearwater, Florida, is a financial advisor firm with a massive client list of non-high-net-worth individuals.
 There are many financial services available through Csenge, including financial planning, financial consulting, investment management, third-party programs and retirement plan services.
 Most of the firm's assets are managed on a discretionary basis, by which clients give their advisor the right to make financial decisions on their own.

 Csenge Advisory Group holds the first spot on SmartAsset's list of the top financial advisors in Clearwater, Florida, as well as a place on SmartAsset's top financial advisors in Florida.